jentic/.github/profile/README.md

   </picture>
 </h3>

 <h3 align="center">
   <p><strong>Business agents at work</strong></p>
   <p>The world runs on APIs.
-One paltform for all agent capabilities.
-Open, secure and reliable.</p>
+One platform for all agent capabilities.
+Open, secure, and reliable.</p>
 </h3>

 <p align="center">